Who will be arranging your shelf?

 Not exactly the case but close enough and a good opportunity to repeat it.

-If you are running a big online marketplace or a big online store and you are a leader in your territory or category (for example the leading shoes site in your country) the chances that you need a network are lower.
+If you are running a big online marketplace or a big online store and you are a leader in your territory or vertical (for example the leading shoes site in your country) the chances that you need a network are lower.

 Stores in your position enjoy the stimulating advantage meaning that brands and sellers understand your store’s value and its significant role in the consumer’s decision journey and they really want to advertise in your store.